-You may specify the required values using a valid configuration file.
-This is parsed as a Stone configuration file and the necessary values extracted.
+You may specify the required values using an existing configuration file, or by passing in the relevant values as argument.
+A configuration file is parsed as a Stone configuration file and the necessary values extracted; the configuration file must have large memory pages enabled.